n8n Self-Hosted 2026: Docker Setup + Security Guide

 TL;DR

-• Self-hosted means full data control — nothing leaves your server
+• Running it yourself means your data stays yours — none of it leaves your server

-• Best for teams that want power and flexibility without per-execution pricing
+• Best for teams that want lots of power and freedom without paying for every single task

 “n8n is a fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.” — n8n.io official site